Community Learning Series

 Unit Content

 The Community Learning Series comprises four one-hour units, including a video and quiz (found on NSDA Learn).
 The units are self-paced, and participants may complete individual sessions or all four.
-Completing each unit earns a certificate indicating one hour of professional development.
+Completing each unit (Except the Community Learning Series Intro) earns a certificate indicating one hour of professional development.

-Videos will be available on NSDA Learn October 2024.
+Videos will be available on NSDA Learn in the coming weeks.

 Topics for each unit are as follows: